hnabtiti/POSTest/README.md

 # POSTest
-this an example of android app using Retrofit 2.7.1 (which support coroutines ) koin for di
+this an example of android app using
+1- Retrofit 2.7.1 (which support coroutines )
+2- koin for dependency injection
+3- mvvm
+4- live data
+5- coroutines
+6 room DB